EsteveSegura/simple-instagram-bot/README.md

 Instagram is on constant evolution, this may not work.

-We're planing to re do this whole thing!
+We're planing to re do this whole thing!!
 -